 The organization should analyze and evaluate appropriate data and information arising from monitoring and measurement.
-Use the results of the analysis to evaluate conformity of products and services, the degree of customer satisfaction, the performance and effectiveness of the quality management system.
+Use the results of the analysis to evaluate the conformity of products and services, the degree of customer satisfaction, the performance and effectiveness of the quality management system.
 The organization must also evaluate if planning has been effectively implemented and the effectiveness of actions taken to address risks and opportunities.
 The performance of external providers and the need for improvements within the quality management system must also be evaluated.
 Methods to analyze data can include statistical techniques.

 - Show how does the organization analyse and evaluate data and information arising from monitoring, measurement and other sources.

 - Show how the output of analysis and evaluation is used to:

 a) Demonstrate conformity of products and services to requirements?